- 61 percent of Greeks voted down the latest bailout offer from their creditors in a referendum, even though that offer has already been withdrawn.

 - European leaders were dismayed.
 German vice-chancellor Sigmar Gabriel said negotiations for another bailout were “barely conceivable” now.

 - Greek prime minister Alexis Tsipras disputed that what he called a “brave” vote amounted to a rejection of the euro.
-“Our message is not a message of breaking with Europe but for negotiations for a viable agreement,” he said on television.
+“Our message is not a message of breaking with Europe but for negotiations for a viable agreement,” he said.

-- Antonis Samaras, the former prime minister and leader of the opposition New Democracy party, resigned after the scale of the “yes” camp’s defeat had become clear.
+- Antonis Samaras, the former prime minister and leader of the opposition New Democracy party, resigned.

 As polling stations closed at 6 in the evening, a Greek exit from the euro looked more probable than ever.

 Three surveys published immediately after the polls closed put the “no” camp narrowly ahead.
 Opinion polls in the days leading up to Sunday’s vote had shown Greeks almost evenly split on whether to vote “yes” or “no”.

 The referendum was overshadowed by the early signs of a financial meltdown.